lemonce/lemonce.net/source/docs/lemoncase2/actionkeyword.md

 ## assert
 ---
 <p class="alert alert-warning">assert [expression] in [time:number]</p>
 Assert that the expression is true [within certain time].
+More about [expression](/docs/lemoncase2/expression.html).

 <pre class='sublemon'>
 //Asserts the existence of a input box with the id of "test".